Quenched invariance principles for random walks and elliptic diffusions in random media with boundary: Introduction

 As an alternative to unbounded domains, one could consider compact limiting sets, replacing $Y^n$ in the previous theorem by the rescaled version of the variable speed random walk on the largest percolation cluster contained in a box $[-n,n]^d\cap\mathbb{Z}^d$, for example.
-As presented in Section \ref{boxsec}, another application of Theorem \ref{thm:silvs} allows an invariance principle to be established in this case as well, with the limiting process being Brownian motion in the box $[-1,1]^d$, reflected at the boundary.
-Consequently, we are able to refine the existing knowledge of the mixing time asymptotics for the sequence of random graphs in question from a tightness result \cite{BenMos} to an almost-sure convergence one (see Corollary \ref{mtcor} below).
+As presented in Section~\ref{boxsec}, another application of Theorem~\ref{teosilvs} allows an invariance principle to be established in this case as well, with the limiting process being Brownian motion in the box $[-1,1]^d$, reflected at the boundary.
+Consequently, we are able to refine the existing knowledge of the mixing time asymptotics for the sequence of random graphs in question from a tightness result \cite {BenMos} to an almost-sure convergence one (see Corollary~\ref{mtcor} below).

-Note that the analytical part of our results (namely Section \ref{sect2}) holds for a large class of possibly non-smooth domains, called uniform domains, which include (global) Lipschitz domains and the classical van Koch snowflake planar domain as special cases.
-Although in the percolation setting we only consider relatively simple domains with `flat' boundaries, this is mainly for technical reasons so that deriving the percolation estimates in Section \ref{percosect} required for our proofs is manageable.
-Indeed, in the case when we restrict to uniformly elliptic random conductances, so that controlling the clusters of extreme conductances is no longer an issue, we are able to derive from Theorem \ref{thm:silvs} quenched invariance principles in any uniform domain.
-These are discussed in Section \ref{uesec}.
-Moreover, in Section \ref{dfsec} we explain how the same techniques can be applied in the uniformly elliptic random divergence form setting.
-(We refer to \cite{KLO, JKO} and the references therein for the history of homogenization for diffusions in random environments.)
+Although in the percolation setting we only consider relatively simple domains with ``flat'' boundaries, this is mainly for technical reasons so that deriving the percolation estimates in Section~\ref{percosect} required for our proofs is manageable.
+Indeed, in the case when we restrict to uniformly elliptic random conductances, so that controlling the clusters of extreme conductances is no longer an issue, we are able to derive from Theorem~\ref{teosilvs} quenched invariance principles in any uniform domain, the collection of which forms a large class of possibly nonsmooth domains that includes (global) Lipschitz domains and the classical van Koch snowflake planar domain as special cases.
+These applications are discussed in Section~\ref{uesec}.